apache/activemq-website/src/components/classic/documentation/virtual-threads.md

 ### Configuration

-To enable Virtual Threads in ActiveMQ Classic 6.x (and higher)
+To enable Virtual Threads in ActiveMQ 6.x (and higher)

 1. Checkout activemq source code from git
 2. Build using JDK 21 (Virtual Thread support will be added automatically)